Jenni Adams: Academic career

 Adams was educated at Kaiapoi High School, where she first aspired to be an astronaut, before realising that actual discoveries about the universe were not made by astronauts.
 Adams completed an astronomy degree at the University of Canterbury and then was awarded a Rhodes Scholarship in 1992.
-Her doctorate, completed in 1995, was titled Cosmological phase transitions: techniques and phenomenology.
+Her doctorate, completed in 1995 on the topic of cosmological phase transitions, was titled Cosmological phase transitions: techniques and phenomenology.

 Following the completion of her PhD, Adams undertook postdoctoral research in cosmology at Uppsala University, where she also enjoyed the orienteering opportunities.

 Adams was offered a lecturing position at the University of Canterbury, and started work there in 1998.
 She was promoted to a full professorship in 2020.

 Adams is the lead New Zealand scientist in the international IceCube Neutrino Observatory.

 Awards

 Adams was President of the New Zealand Institute of Physics in 2008 when the Dan Walls Award was established.
 In 2021 she was awarded the medal herself.

 In 2023 Adams was elected as a Fellow of the Royal Society Te Apārangi.